 Killarney and its surrounds possess some of the very finest wild mountain landscapes and spectacular scenery in Ireland.
 Marvelous peaks, wild and remote mountain valleys, high lonely coums and wondrous tranquil lakes.
 The entire area is steeped in fascinating human and geological history as well as having a wide and varied wildlife.
-The Killarney Mountain Festival is a fantastic opportunity to just get away for a few days, sample this awe-inspiring area and enjoy this spectacle of mountain related festival events.
+The Wander Wild Festival is a fantastic opportunity to just get away for a few days, sample this awe-inspiring area and enjoy this spectacle of outdoor related festival events.

 Café du Parc at the Killarney Plaza Hotel is the ideal place to watch the world pass by, bringing an exciting new concept in cafe & bar culture to Killarney.
-Serving healthy and hearty food from 8am – 5pm daily and delicious cocktails every night, Café du Parc also boasts an exciting brunch experience each Sunday from 10am – 3pm at the heart of Killarney.
-Café du Parc DJs hit the decks with funk, soul, hip-hop and disco beats every Friday night, Saturdaynight and Sunday.
+Serving healthy and hearty food from 8am – 5pm daily and delicious cocktails every night.
+Café du Parc also boasts an exciting brunch experience each Sunday from 10am – 3pm at the heart of Killarney.
+Café du Parc DJs hit the decks with funk, soul, hip-hop and disco beats every Friday night, Saturday night and Sunday.

 Killarney House and Gardens is a treasure of the Killarney National Park and is located right on the doorstep of Killarney town centre.
 Throughout the weekend of the Killarney Mountain Festival, Killarney House will offer FREE film events, as well as guided tours of the house.
-Killarney House is both a sanctuary away from the hustle and bustle of the busy town together with a hive of goings on, inspiration and adventure.
+Killarney House is both a sanctuary away from the hustle and bustle of the busy town, together with a hive of goings on, inspiration and adventure.

 The ‘Golden Gates’ that stand guard at the main entrance form a portal to the wonders of the National Park and its backdrop of spectacular rugged mountains stretching beyond.
 As you pass through these gates, the sounds of the town fade away and the magic of the Park begins to wash over you with each step you take.

 The relevant obscurity that befell the house and gardens was hard to comprehend given its proximity to Killarney town.
-Following the completion of extensive restoration and reconstruction work in 2016, the house and gardens have been restored to their rightful place as the gateway to Killarney National Park.
+Following the completion of extensive and commendable restoration and reconstruction work in 2016, the house and gardens have now been beautifully restored to their rightful place as the gateway to Killarney National Park.
 The fantastic Exhibition centre is a form of orientation for visitors within the house and park.
 It seeks to educate and encourage exploration and participation creating a link between the tangible and intangible heritage of the Park.
 The exhibition includes over 300 pieces of graphic artwork, 16 pieces of audio visual content which includes films and interactives and interviews with park staff.
 There are 450 images and photos which will fascinate, inform and enthral.

 St. Mary’s, Church of the Sloes, Killarney